 To maintain our levels of care to clients and colleagues, unfortunately there are number of changes that we have to make to our services:

-- The Church of Scotland and Catholic Diocese have stopped taking services in their churches, however they are continuing to support families by taking services in the chapels at the crematoriums, and at the graveside for a burial.
+- The Church of Scotland and Catholic Diocese are taking services in their churches, in the chapels at the crematoriums, and at the graveside for a burial.

-For everybody’s safety, the Government have issued guidelines on who can attend services.
-Attendees are limited to immediate family members only.
+For everybody’s safety, the Scottish government have issued guidelines on who can attend services.
+Attendees are limited to 20 people, but this is subject to each crematorium, due to the size of their chapels.

 If you are attending a funeral, please continue to follow the government advice ensuring you wash your hands regularly and as hard as it may be to do so, avoid close contact with other mourners.